jordansavant/ncmysql/README.md

 If no options are presented it will look within the current working directory for a `connections.csv` file.

 If option `-g` provides a writable file, it will be used as a debug log which you can view for run time information.

+If option `-b` provides a directory it will be used for the mysql dump locations, otherwise it will use the current working directory.

 ## Building